 If you have bad credit and need private student loans, be mindful of where you apply.
 Check the eligibility requirements and see if there are any stated credit score requirements.
 They may have higher interest rates (either variable APR or fixed APR) and fees as well.
 Check your repayment options and any perks like forbearance and deferment.
 Private loans are not eligible for loan forgiveness and can be tough to discharge in bankruptcy.

 If you’re unsure about whether you’ll get approved, consider applying through multiple lenders in a short period of time (within approximately two weeks).
 This short time frame might help your applications only be counted as a single hard inquiry on your credit report.

 Hard pulls on your credit can trigger a red flag to creditors and lead to a slight drop in your credit score, so minimize them as much as possible.
 Be mindful about your loan application strategy, especially if you’re already faced with bad credit challenges.

 Tips for improving your credit

 Applying for student loans with bad credit can be stressful if you need the funding but aren’t sure if you’ll be approved.
 To improve your credit, be sure to make all your payments on time.
 If you have a credit card, keep your balances lower than 30% of your credit limit.
 If you also limit new credit inquiries and keep consistent positive borrowing habits, you can turn your credit around.

 When your credit improves, look into student loan refinancing to score better interest rates on your student loans.
-Regardless of your situation now when it comes to private student loans and bad credit, there are options out there.
+Regardless of your situation now when it comes to private student loans and bad credit, there are many student loan options out there and various student loan providers to choose from.
 You aren’t doomed to have bad credit forever and may be able to get better rates with refinancing later on.